ImIntheMiddle/ImIntheMiddle.github.io/content/authors/admin/_index.md

         icon: book
         icon_pack: fas
       - name: Language
-        description: 'I love learning languages, travelling to new places and connecting with people.
+        description: 'I love learning languages, travelling to new places and connecting with new people.
 I am learning English, Chinese and Vietnamese (my wife is Vietnamese).'
         percent: 70
         icon: language
         icon_pack: fas
       - name: Training
-        description: 'Exercise is a good companion that energises me and boosts my thinking.
+        description: 'Exercise is a good companion that energises me and boosts my productivity.
 I was captain of the Spartan Race Club in my university.'
         percent: 60
         icon: fire
         icon_pack: fas